Journalists research and produce stories for print, radio, television, websites and other forms of media for social and commercial purposes.

 What are the chances of getting a job?

-Chances of getting work in print journalism are better at smaller regional and community newspapers, where turnover is higher.
-Employers can also struggle to attract staff to smaller towns.
+Your chances of getting work in print journalism are best at smaller regional and community newspapers where staff turnover is higher.

 Journalists work for: